 Novel Pharmacology

-IV Ketamine Studies
+Intravenous Ketamine (IVK) Studies

 Our program offers an intravenous ketamine intervention for individuals with treatment resistant depression.
 Ketamine has long been used as an anesthetic medication.
 Recent evidence shows that subanesthetic doses of ketamine have rapid and robust antidepressant and anti-suicidal effects, which can have potentially life-saving relief for many individuals.
 Ketamine appears to work by changing the levels of glutamate, the most abundant neurotransmitter in the brain, which leads to changes in how brain cells communicate with each other and resulting in changes in emotions and thinking.